-- credit-bearing course that is offered online.
-The LCS Economics and Personal finance course has an online component that fulfills this requirement. - For students entering the ninth-grade class for the first time in 2016-2017 and beyond: Students shall be trained in emergency first aid, cardiopulmonary resuscitation, and the use of automated external defibrillators, including hands-on practice of the skills necessary to perform cardiopulmonary resuscitation.
+- For students entering the ninth-grade class for the first time in 2016-2017 and beyond: Students shall be trained in emergency first aid, cardiopulmonary resuscitation, and the use of automated external defibrillators, including hands-on practice of the skills necessary to perform cardiopulmonary resuscitation.
 Students with an Individualized Education Program (IEP) or 504 Plan that documents that they cannot successfully complete this training shall be granted a waiver from this graduation requirement, as provided in 8VAC20-131-420 B. - If taken, the Algebra, Functions, and Data Analysis course must be taken before Algebra II. - See your counselor for specifics on Substitute Tests, Locally Awarded Verified Credits and Credit Accommodations in lieu of passing SOL scores.

-Advanced Studies Diploma Course Requirements (8 VAC 20-131-51) for Students Entering the Ninth Grade for the First Time in 2011-2012 through 2017-2018 Discipline Area Standard Credits Verified Credits Specifications English 4 2 Students must pass the SOL Reading and Writing tests (or an approved substitute test).
+Advanced Studies Diploma Course Requirements (8 VAC 20-131-51) for Students Entering the Ninth Grade for the First Time in 2011-2012 through 2017-2018

+Discipline Area Standard Credits Verified Credits Specifications English 4 2 Students must pass the SOL Reading and Writing tests (or an approved substitute test).
 Mathematics 4 2 Courses completed to satisfy this requirement shall include at least three different course selections from among: Algebra I, Geometry, Algebra II, or other mathematics courses above the level of Algebra II.
 The board shall approve courses to satisfy this requirement.
 Per the Standards of Quality, a computer science course credit earned by students may be considered a mathematics course credit.
 Students must pass two SOL math tests.
 Laboratory Science 4 2 Courses completed to satisfy this requirement shall include course selections from at least three different science disciplines from among: earth sciences, biology, chemistry, or physics or completion of the sequence of science courses required for the International Baccalaureate Diploma.
 The board shall approve additional courses to satisfy this requirement.
 Per the Standards of Quality, a computer science course credit earned by students may be considered a science course credit.
 Students must pass two SOL science tests.
 An additional passed science test can fulfill the "student selected" test requirement.
 History & Social Sciences 4 2 Courses completed to satisfy this requirement shall include U.S. and Virginia History, U.S. and Virginia Government, and two courses in either world history or geography or both.
 The board shall approve additional courses to satisfy this requirement.

 Students must pass a SOL history test.
 An additional passed history test can fulfill the "student selected" test requirement.

-World 3 0 Courses completed to satisfy this requirement shall include three years of

-Language one language or two years of two languages.

-Health & 2 0 N/A

-Physical

-Education

-Fine Arts or 1 0 Per the Standards of Quality, a computer science course credit earned by

-Career & students may be considered a career and technical education course credit.

-Technical

-Education

-Economics 1 0 N/A

-and

-Personal

-Finance

-Electives 3 0 N/A

-Student 0 1 A student may utilize additional tests for earning verified credit in computer

-Selected science, technology, career or technical education, economics or other

-Test areas as prescribed by the board in 8VAC20-131-110.
+World Language 3 0 Courses completed to satisfy this requirement shall include three years of one language or two years of two languages.
+Health & Physical Education 2 0 N/A Fine Arts or Career & Technical Education 1 0 Per the Standards of Quality, a computer science course credit earned by students may be considered a career and technical education course credit.
+Economics and Personal Finance 1 0 N/A Electives 3 0 N/A Student Selected Test 0 1 A student may utilize additional tests for earning verified credit in computer science, technology, career or technical education, economics or other areas as prescribed by the board in 8VAC20-131-110 .
 Total 26 9 N/A